 Recognising that integrated water resources management provides principles for the sustainable management of water resources the question arises how to decide what measures to put in place.
-What should be changed in the way we manage water and what are the implications of the proposed changes?
-These are not easy questions to answer and it may in fact take many years before complete water
+What What is the difference between a strategy and a plan? should be changed in the way we manage water and what are the implications of the proposed changes?
+These are not easy questions to answer and it may in fact take many years before complete water reforms are implemented and are working effectively.